 Help Me Get A New Kidney!

 My name is Melissa, and I am in need of a life-saving kidney transplant.
 At age 16 I was diagnosed with Rapidly Progressive Glomerulonephritis and within two weeks of this diagnosis, on my 17th birthday, I started hemodialysis, a form of treatment for end-stage renal disease.
-Despite the statistics and the odds against me, I survived nine years of this grueling treatment while waiting on the active kidney transplant waiting list until I received the transplant – my gift of life!
-My gift has given me nearly 10 years of freedom from the machine that kept me alive, but due to a rejection episode I now find myself in need of another transplant.
+Despite the statistics and the odds against me, I survived nine years of this grueling treatment while waiting on the kidney transplant wait list until I received a call for a match– my gift of life!
+That selfless gift gave me nearly 11 years of freedom but due to a rejection episode I now find myself in need of another transplant and back on dialysis.

 The unfortunate part of kidney disease is that there is NO CURE at this time.
-A living donor transplant is considered the best form of treatment for my particular condition given my age and previous long history of dialysis.
-I have started a search for a living donor match in addition to beginning the process for once again being placed on the national wait list which could take a decade or more!
+A living donor transplant is considered the best form of treatment for my particular condition given my age, extremely high antibodies, and previous long history of dialysis.
+I have been actively searching for a living donor in addition to being placed on the national wait list which could take a decade or more!

-Even with insurance I will have many uninsured transplant-related expenses such as: co-pays and deductibles (which includes a 20% co-pay in addition to a monthly share of cost of $1314 before Medicaid will pick up any additional expenses), doctor visits and the costly immunosuppressant medications that I will need to take for the rest of my life.
+Even with Medicare I will have many uninsured transplant-related expenses such as: co-pays and deductibles (which includes a 20% co-insurance fee in addition to a monthly share of cost of over $1400 before Medicaid will pick up any additional expenses), doctor visits and the costly immunosuppressant medications that I will need to take for the rest of my life.
 Due to these large out-of-pocket expenses, Both hospitals I am listed with in Florida requires me to have at least $12,548 in available funds at all times to be considered “financially eligible” for transplant.
-This figure was based on my estimated 20% co-pays and six months share-of-costs) before I can be placed on the active waiting list.
+This figure was based on my estimated 20% co-pays and six months of my share-of-costs.

-In addition to the nearly $13,000 I require to be put on the transplant list I also have to raise money to pay for my travel and lodging in the Tampa area after surgery which is just over 2 hours away from my home.
-Tampa General requests that anyone who lives outside of the immediate area stay local to the hospital 4-6 weeks post op since the follow-up appointments are so often (3 times a week) and organ rejection is most likely during this critical time so driving two and a half hours three times a week on pain medication with an large abdominal incision would be impossible for me to do on my own hence why I need to plan to stay in the area for a short period after surgery.
+In addition to the nearly $13,000 I require to be put on the transplant list I also have to raise money to pay for my travel and lodging in the Tampa or Weston area after surgery which is just over 2 hours away from my home.
+Both hospitals require anyone who lives outside of the immediate area stay local to the hospital 4-6 weeks post op since the follow-up appointments are so often (3-4 times a week) and organ rejection is most likely during this critical time so driving two and a half hours several times a week on pain medication with an large abdominal incision would be impossible for me to do on my own hence why I need to plan to stay in the area for a short period after surgery.